jackhallybone/quick-tk-gui/README.md

 `ThreadedGUI` can be used as a base for directly using tkinter for UI layout and interactivity.
 For convenience, the "prompt mechanism" provides a basic way of setting up user input.

-Additionally, the `presets` module provides some basic prompts, such as: a text label, button input or text input.
+Additionally, the `presets` module provides some basic UI elements and pre-configured prompts, such as: a text label, button input or text input.

 The examples and API description above provides an overview of using the preset prompts.

 ### `Presets` module

-The presets module provides some basic prompt setup functions.
-These are all horizontally and vertical centred inside their `parent_frame`.
+The `presets` module provides functions to create some basic UI elements and some pre-configured setup functions for creating prompts.

+The `parent_frame` argument of a preset is the `tk.Widget | ttk.Widget` that is will be placed inside.
+The preset UIs are placed inside a `centred_frame`.

+Presets use `ttk`, and can be styled using the `..._style` arguments.

+#### UI Elements

+- `centred_frame(parent_frame)` returns a frame who's content will be horizontally and vertically centred inside the `parent_frame`.

+#### Pre-Configured Prompts

+The pre-configured setup functions below add a prompt to the UI and return a prompt instance.

-- `label(label, ...)` adds a text label to the UI with no user input interactivity.
+- `label(parent_frame, label: str, label_style: str)` adds a text label. *It has no user input interactivity, but can be added and removed like a prompt.*
-- `n_button(label, buttons, ...)` adds a text label with a row of n buttons below it.
-Returns the value the button pressed.
+- `n_button_prompt(parent_frame, label: str, buttons: list[dict], label_style: str, button_style: str, vertical_spacing: int, button_spacing: int, max_buttons_in_row: int)` adds a row or grid of n buttons with a label above.
+Response return value is based on the button "value" type.
-    - The `buttons` argument is a list of dicts where each dict defines a button.
-The format of a button dict is like: `{"label": "Yes", "value": True "keybindings": ["Y", "y"]}` .
+    - the `buttons` argument must be a list of dicts defining the buttons, where the format is like `{"label": str, "value": Any, "keybindings": list[str]}`.
+All the buttons must have the same "value" type.
-- `text_entry(label, ...)` adds a text label with a text box below it and a submit button.
-Returns the string in the text box on submit.
-- `dropdown(label, options, ...)` adds a text label with a dropdown box below it and a submit button.
+- `text_entry_prompt(parent_frame, label: str, button: dict, entry_prefill: str, label_style: str, entry_style: str, button_style: str, vertical_spacing: int)` adds a text entry field (optionally prefilled with text), with a label above and a submit button below.
+Response return value is str.
-    - The `options` argument should be a list of strings.
-Returns the string of the selected option on submit.
-- `file_select(label, ...)` adds a text label with a button to open a file selection dialogue.
-Returns the absolute filepath of the selected file.
+    - the `button` argument must be a dict of format like `{"label": str, "keybindings": list[str]}`
+- `dropdown_prompt(parent_frame, label: str, options: list[str], button: dict, label_style: str, dropdown_style: str, button_style: str, vertical_spacing: int)` adds a dropdown entry field displaying the `options` list, with a label above and a submit button below.
+Response return value is one of the `options` str.
+    - the `button` argument must be a dict of format like `{"label": str, "keybindings": list[str]}`
+- `file_select_prompt(parent_frame, label: str, button: dict, filetypes: list[tuple[str, str]], label_style: str, button_style: str, vertical_spacing: int)` adds a button which opens a file selection dialogue, with a label above.
+Response return value is a str filepath.
+    - the `button` argument must be a dict of format like `{"label": str, "keybindings": list[str]}`

+*The setup functions above also accept a prompt instance as their first argument, but this is handled internally during `gui.add(...)`.*

 #### Adding a preset

 Use `gui.add_prompt(setup_func, parent_frame, *args, **kwargs)` to add a preset prompt to the UI.

-The required arguments for the setup function are listed above, but there are optional formatting arguments for each preset (for example to customise font and spacing).
-See the `presets.py` file for the full signature.

 ### Creating custom prompts

 It's possible to create user input from scratch without using the prompt mechanism.
 However, custom prompts can be connected to the underlying mechanism which could simplify the process.

 When creating a custom prompt **the setup function must**:
-- Accept an instance of the prompt as an argument (this is init'd and passed by the GUI `add_prompt(...)` function).
+- Accept an instance of the prompt as an argument (the prompt instance is created internally during `gui.add(...)`).
 - Set the return type of the prompt using `set_return_type(type)`.
 - Bind user input events (buttons, keypresses, etc) to the `submit(value)` callback, where the value argument is of the correct return type.
 - Keep track of all interactive widgets (for enabling and disabling the prompt) using `track_interactive_widget(widget)`.